Welcome to the International Consortium on Applied Bioeconomy Research!

 2026 ICABR is calling you to Ravello

-The 30th ICABR Conference is Calling You...
+The 30th ICABR Conference is Welcoming You...

 Step into the future of bioeconomy at The Bioeconomy Transformation in Transition: Past Successes, Current Challenges, and Future Prospects, hosted in the breathtaking town of Ravello, Italy.
 Celebrating three decades of pioneering research and global dialogue, the 30th International Consortium on Applied Bioeconomy Research (ICABR) conference brings together leading minds to explore innovation, policy, and progress in biotechnology and agricultural development.